artxfm/diy/_includes/index.md

 mixer.
 Mixer main, stereo out needs to get into the mac.
 You will need some adapter cables since the mac input is a mini phone jack.

-6. Configure Nicecast to talk to your Via Streaming account, and BAM!
+6. Configure Nicecast to talk to your Via Streaming account, cue the King Crimson...
-You are good to go!

 7. Start a revolution!